ShiZiqiang/checkout-data-generation/README.md

 python ./tools/batch_resize.py
 ```

-2. For objects of products (foreground products):
+### 2. For objects of products (foreground products):

-Put the original 116500 training images provided by the orginazer into ./data/AIC23_Track4_Automated_Checkout/train/.
+Put the original 116500 training images provided by the organizer into ./data/AIC23_Track4_Automated_Checkout/train/.

-Put segmentation labels of the original 116500  training images provided by the orginazer into
+Put segmentation labels of the original 116500  training images provided by the organizer into
 ./data/AIC23_Track4_Automated_Checkout/segmentation_labels.

 Do the MSRCR enhancement of training data